microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityAlert.md

 PROCESSES <IMicrosoftGraphProcess[]>: Security-related stateful information generated by the provider about the process or processes related to this alert.
   - `[AccountName <String>]`: User account identifier (user account context the process ran under) for example, AccountName, SID, and so on.
   - `[CommandLine <String>]`: The full process invocation commandline including all parameters.
   - `[CreatedDateTime <DateTime?>]`: Time at which the process was started.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[FileHash <IMicrosoftGraphFileHash>]`: fileHash
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[HashType <String>]`: fileHashType